 Faith asked: What is “dry cleaning solvent”?
 I have never heard of it.
 Can I just use dish soap, and what temperature should the water be?
 I have some spots of ink toner on the carpet and have already vacuumed over them.
 Now I need to use something to remove their marks.
-I have heard that ink toner is very sensitive to water, and my husband’s shirts have holds in them where the toner “burned” them clean through!
+I have heard that ink toner is very sensitive to water, and my husband’s shirts have holes in them where the toner “burned” them clean through!
 I don’t want this to happen to the carpet, as we rent.

 Some popular dry cleaning solvents you may want to consider include: